 For All Tile And Grout Restoration Problems Help Is A Phone Call Away.

 You are welcome to contact me with any tile or grout related issues.
-If your mind is hard set for DIY , I guess there is no stopping you.
-You might even succeed, but PLEASE..
-Do ask all necessary questions first.
-During a short conversation with me you might find out that there were tens of important questions you did not know existed.
-Phone call is much cheaper than an unpleasant situation caused by lack of some technical ‘know-how’…
+If your mind is hard set for DIY, I guess there is no stopping you.
+You might even succeed, but PLEASE… Do ask all important questions first.
+During a short conversation with me, you might find out that there were tens of important questions you did not know existed.
+A phone call is much cheaper than an unpleasant situation caused by the lack of some technical ‘know-how’…

-Tiles are really easy to damage beyond repair.
-People keep on inventing new ways to destroy tiles on fairly regular basis.
-About 30% of my work consist either of DIY rescue or salvaging a job that has been butchered by not really that professional ‘restorers’.
+Tiles are effortless to damage beyond repair.
+People keep on inventing new ways to destroy tiles regularly.
+Some 30% of my work consist either of DIY rescue or salvaging jobs that have been butchered by not so professional ‘restorers’.
 Let’s have a look at most common ‘repairs’.

-Improperly used bleach can stain grout very badly.
+Improperly used bleach can stain grout very severely.
 Even white grout is not 100% safe.
 There are hundreds of shades of white.
-Yes, it it possible to make a white stain on white surface.
-I do advise to use bleach for keeping mould out of silicone joints.
-However, there are certain rules.
-Bleach left on grout without rinsing will almost definitely discolour it.
+Yes, it’s possible to make a white stain on the white surface.
+I do advise to use bleach for keeping the mould out of silicone joints.
+However, there are specific rules.
+Bleach left on the grout without rinsing will almost definitely discolour it.
 Only colour sealing can fix this kind of blunder.

 2/ Leaky shower “repair”

-This one is extremely popular.
+This one is trendy.
 People cover grout joints with silicone.
 What it does is absolutely nothing except making a proper repair very difficult.
 Silicone DOES NOT adhere to porous substrates that absorb moisture.
-It is guaranteed to pill off grout surface.
+It is guaranteed to pill off the grout surface.
 When it does, it forms pockets that catch dirt.
 Grout under silicone becomes much dirtier than in all other.
-Cleaning such mess takes forever in comparison to cleaning even dirtiest grout.
-Sometimes special materials dissolving silicone have to be used.
+Cleaning such mess takes forever in comparison to cleaning even most dirty grout.
+Sometimes special materials dissolving silicone has to be used.

 3/ Cracked grout “repairs”

-Second most popular nuisance is grouting over existing grout.
-I always wonder how grout can be mistaken for an adhesive.
+Second, most frequent nuisance is grouting over existing grout.
+I always wonder how the grout can be mistaken for an adhesive.
 It does not have ANY adhesive properties.
-It cannot possibly stay attached to old grout surface for any extended period of time.
-Unfortunately, if the surface of existing grout was quite rough and clean, a new layer can anchor itself quite well.
+It cannot possibly stay attached to the old grout surface for an extended period.
+Unfortunately, if the surface of the existing grout was quite rough and clean, a new layer can anchor itself quite well.
 Why unfortunately?
 Well, it only imitates grout.
-It is destined to delaminate and fall off in couple of years at best.
-The problem is that such a mock up can imitate grout so well (specially if covered with some dirt) that sometimes it cannot be identified during a quick inspection for a quotation purpose.
-We guarantee our sealer coats for at least 3 years, but in regards to adhesion to grout, not a gout imitation.
+It is destined to delaminate and fall off in a couple of years at best.
+The problem is that such a mock-up can imitate grout so well.
+Especially if covered with some dirt, it cannot be identified during a quick inspection for a quotation purpose.
+We guarantee our sealer coats for at least 3 years, but in regards to adhesion to grout, not a grout imitation.
 If you do know that your grout has been improperly re-grouted (as described), you better tell us during our initial inspection.

-How to know if it’s been regrouted properly or not?
-Well, re-grouting means installation of new grout AFTER REMOVAL of existing grout.
-If at some stage your house wasn’t filled with dust and the joints between tiles empty it’s a sign that someone just did some surface sending and put a layer of grout on top.
+How to know if tiles were appropriately regrouted or not?
+Well, regrouting means installation of new grout AFTER REMOVAL of existing grout.
+If at some stage, your house wasn’t filled with dust and the joints between tiles empty it’s a sign that someone just did some surface sanding and put a layer of grout on top.
 By the way, on top of dust as no vacuuming can remove fine dust from grout pores.

 4/ DIY sealing